Certificate in Teaching and Learning

 Graduate Certificate in Teaching and Learning

-The graduate certificate in Teaching and Learning is an accredited certificate program that was launched by the CTE in 2014.
+The Graduate Certificate in Teaching and Learning is an accredited certificate program that was launched by the CTE in 2014.
 To earn the GCTL, students must complete four courses:

 • UNIV 500: Principles of Effective Teaching